 How to Measure Success with Cerkl

-Email Blasts has an audience metrics page that provides stats including unique opens and the open rate, and unique clicks and the click rate.
+Email Blasts have an audience metrics page that provides stats including unique opens and the open rate, and unique clicks and the click rate.

 News Digest has its own Insights that provide a snapshot as well as delivery and subscriber metrics.

 Snapshot gives you an engagement score, an open rate, a click-through rate, and a personalized percentage for your audience.
 The delivery metrics tell the delivery, open, and click-through rates.
-And the subscriber metrics reveal your total audience, subscribers, and the number of people who unsubscribe.
+The subscriber metrics reveal your total audience, subscribers, and the number of people who unsubscribe.

 What’s Next?

 Are you ready to create an employee newsletter template for your internal communications strategy?
-We’ve got lots of ideas to help you do this.
+We’ve got lots of employee newsletter ideas to help you do this.

 FAQ